Faceless (2016 film)

 Faceless is a 2016 Canadian-Afghan Persian-language action film.

 Plot

-In 2015 Afghanistan, an aimless young man named Sameer does his best to take care of his younger brother, Nasir as their parents are dead.
-Sameer suffers from dyslexia and practices Asian martial arts with limited success.
+In 2015 Afghanistan, an aimless young man named Sameer does his best to take care of his younger brother, Nasir, as their parents are dead.
+Sameer has dyslexia and practices Asian martial arts with limited success.
 His neighborhood is controlled by gangsters led by Zabeer who want him and Nasir to sell drugs.
 Sameer longs to end the victimisation of ordinary people like himself at the hand of criminals protected by the state, but feels powerless.
-After hearing a mystical call, Sameer finds a necklace wrapped around a skeleton in the ruins of an old palace.
+After hearing a mystical call, Sameer finds a necklace wrapped around the neck of a skeleton in the ruins of an old palace.